Article IX - Reporting

 - Totals by category of amounts paid to individuals in the form of salary, lost time, allowances, reimbursed expenses, and/or convention expenses.

-- Totals by significant category of amounts paid for other operating costs of the affiliate.
+- Totals by significant category of amounts paid for other operating and administrative costs of the affiliate.

 - Total expenditures.